 James Hardie Statement Collection Overview & Paint Colour Matches

-Are you planning to install new HardiePlank but can’t decide on a colour?
-If you’re down to the final two or three choices (after considering your home’s neighbourhood, architecture, and other fixed elements), then it’s time to start SAMPLING!
+Are you planning to use HardiePlank but can’t decide on a colour?
+If you’re down to the final two or three choices (after considering your neighbourhood, architecture, and other fixed elements), then it’s time to start SAMPLING!

-Proper sampling is a CRUCIAL step in colour and finish specification.
+Proper sampling is CRUCIAL when choosing colours and other finishes.
 There are several tricks to doing it right, but one of the most important steps is to use large-scale samples so you can properly see and compare your choices.

-You can order 4 x 6 samples of from the JH website, or you can use large paint colour swatches in very close colours.
-Though the following BM and SW colours aren’t perfect matches for the JH Statement Collection colours, they’re close enough to help you see which option(s) work best for your home!
+You can order 4 x 6 samples from the JH website, or you can use large paint colour swatches in very similar colours.
+Though the following BM and SW colours aren’t perfect matches, they’re close enough to help you see which options work best for your home!

-TIP: SOME BM and SW locations can mix up a sample pot of the exact JH colour - just ask someone at the counter!
+NOTE: Some BM and SW locations can mix up a sample pot of the exact JH colour - just ask someone at the counter.

 Arctic White

-Arctic White is a cool off-white with subtle grey-blue-green undertones.
-Though whites are notoriously difficult to match, it’s similar to BM OC-55 Paper White, or SW 7063 Nebulous White.
+Arctic White is a cool off-white with blue-green undertones, similar to BM OC-21 Winter White, or SW 7063 Ethereal White.

-However, since exterior colours look SO much lighter and brighter in full-daylight exposure, AW looks totally bright, fresh, and crisp once installed.
+Since exterior colours look SO much lighter and brighter in full-daylight exposure, AW looks totally white, bright, and crisp once installed.
 It’s also a good match for standard vinyl windows.

 Cobble Stone

-It’s a timeless and versatile neutral that suits many home styles.
-It looks great with Arctic White trim, or you can pair it with Cobblestone trim for a subtle, tone-on-tone look.
+It’s a timeless and versatile greige that suits many homes.
+It looks great with Arctic White trim, or you can pair it with Cobblestone trim for a, tone-on-tone look.
 Cobblestone pairs really well with most brick, and can accommodate a wide range of front door colours.

 Navajo Beige

-Navajo Beige is a light yellow-beige, very similar to SW 6155 Rice Grain.
+Navajo Beige is a light yellow-beige, similar to SW 6155 Rice Grain.

-It suits more traditional homes with warm roof colours, and pairs well with earthy exterior stone.
+It suits more traditional homes with warm roof colours.
+It can pair well with some yellow / orange brick, and some earthy exterior stone varieties.

 Monterey Taupe

-Because it’s so muted and earthy, Monterey Taupe will limit your front door and accent colour options.
+Because it’s so muted and earthy, Monterey Taupe will limit your front door and accent colour options to earth tones.
 Notice how this home seems to clash with the flowers because they’re so much brighter and more colourful?

 Khaki Brown

-Khaki Brown is a mid-tone taupe close to SW 7513 Sanderling.
+Khaki Brown is a taupey brown close to SW 7513 Sanderling.

-KB is a little less limiting than Monterey Taupe and can pair nicely with deeper green, blue, or even violet accents.
-It’s not the most modern colour, but if you’re working with warm, earthy, 2000s stone, Khaki Brown is worth sampling.
+KB is a little more flexible than Monterey Taupe and can pair nicely with deeper green, blue, or even violet accents.
+If you’re working with warm, earthy, 2000s stone, Khaki Brown may be the colour you need.

 Timber Bark